GatlenCulp/era-2025-gatlen/era/power-transfer-midpoint/catastrophe-logic.typ

 #todo[Power of signaling.
 US vs Japan and communicating the existence of the nuclear bomb.
 US in some way doesn't have power over Japan if it doesn't benefit from either (A) Annihilating it or (B) Communicating its Annihilation.]

 #pagebreak()

+// *Legal Responsibility Assessment.* The legal concept you're describing involves several related doctrines that courts use to determine criminal liability when someone commits an act under external pressure or coercion.

+// *Duress Defense Framework.* The primary legal framework is the *duress* defense, which recognizes that individuals may not be fully culpable for criminal acts committed under sufficient threat or coercion.
+Courts apply an objective standard -- would a reasonable person of ordinary firmness have been unable to resist the coercion?
+Your examples illustrate this spectrum perfectly: a death threat would likely constitute sufficient duress for most crimes, while threatening to destroy a bobblehead would not meet the legal threshold.

+// *Mens Rea Analysis.* Courts also examine *mens rea* (criminal intent) to determine whether the defendant possessed the requisite mental state for the crime.
+Coercion can negate the voluntary nature of criminal intent, though this varies by jurisdiction and specific circumstances.
+The degree of coercion directly impacts whether the defendant formed the necessary criminal intent.

+// *Proportionality Assessment.* Legal systems typically require proportionality between the threatened harm and the criminal act.
+The threatened harm must be imminent, serious, and comparable to or greater than the harm caused by the criminal act.
+This explains why your death threat example would carry more legal weight than the bobblehead scenario.

+// *Culpability Gradation.* Rather than a binary guilty/not guilty determination, many jurisdictions allow for graduated culpability -- recognizing that coercion may reduce rather than eliminate criminal responsibility.
+This might result in lesser charges, reduced sentences, or mitigation during sentencing rather than complete exoneration.